Sweet, buttery tasting Sweet Potato Casserole that is healthy and satisfying enough to eat for breakfast, dinner

-- Preheat oven to 375 degrees and lightly grease a 9 x 13-inch casserole dish.
+- Preheat oven to 375° F and lightly grease a 9 x 13-inch casserole dish.

 - Remove the packet of bananas and carefully open to release the steam.
 Add the juice from the packet and the bananas into a large bowl.
 Discard the banana peel.

-- Remove sweet potatoes and allow to cool slightly.
-Pull the skin away from the sweet potato, it should slide off very easily.
+- Allow sweet potatoes to cool slightly.
+Pull the skin away from the sweet potatoes and add them to the large bowl.

 - Top with the coconut oil and allow it to melt.
-Add 3/4 cup almond milk, vanilla, cinnamon, and salt and use a hand mixer or a potato masher to combine the ingredients until very smooth.
+Add 1/2 cup almond milk, vanilla, cinnamon, and salt.
+Use a hand mixer or a potato masher to combine the ingredients until very smooth.
 To get it extra smooth, I like to use an immersion blender.
 Add another 1/4 cup of milk if the mixture is too dry.

 - Transfer mixture to the prepared casserole dish and use a spoon to create a smooth, flat surface.

 - Scatter the pecan crumble over the top of the sweet potato mixture.
 Bake until crumble is crispy and lightly browned, about 25 minutes.
 Serve warm.

 - Leftovers are amazing!
-You will loose the crunch of the crumble, but it still tastes really good.
+You will lose some of the crunch of the crumble, but it still tastes really good.
 Perfect for breakfast.

 - To make ahead, prepare the sweet potato mixture and refrigerate until ready to bake.
-The day of baking, bake sweet potato mixture at 375 degrees until its slightly warmed through (about 15-20 minutes).
-Prepare the crumble as it cooks then top with the crumble and bake until browned (about another 20 minutes).
+The day of baking, bake sweet potato mixture at 375° F until it's slightly warmed through (about 15-20 minutes).
+Prepare the crumble as potatoes cook and then top with the crumble and bake until browned (about another 20 minutes).

 - Sweet potato mixture freezes well.
 Thaw before baking.